ejm22/WRO-FE-XX/README.md

 ---

 ## Possible Improvements
-- **Replacing White Tape with 3D-Printed Part:**
-The white tape on top of the servo is necessary to ensure the bottom-middle part of the image is white.
 - **Holding the Raspberry Pi Better:**
 The Raspberry Pi is currently fixed with black electric tape.
 Ideally, a simple detachable 3D-printed part could hold it.
 - **Cutting Power Automatically at 10.8V:**